 The more thought you put into writting a great ad copy, the more clicks it will get which translates into a lower cost per click overtime.

-Sawtooth Roofing, a roofing repair business, explains how Google AdWords works and how it is helping them aquire more web traffic and more business
+Sawtooth Roofing, a roofing repair business, explains how Google AdWords works and how Kolau's optimization engines are helping them gain more web traffic and more business while paying less for their campaigns.

 Google AdWords is the best channel to be found when your product is searched because over 90% of your customers search for it in Google.